telegraf/types/README.md

 ## Where do the types come from

 They're handwritten.
-Typegram was started by [@KnorpelSenf](https://github.com/KnorpelSenf), who eventually used it as a starting point for [the grammY types package](https://github.com/grammyjs/types). `@telegraf/types` is based on both packages, and regularly syncs with them and the Bot API.
+[Typegram](https://github.com/KnorpelSenf/typegram) was started by [@KnorpelSenf](https://github.com/KnorpelSenf), who eventually used it as a starting point for grammY's [types](https://github.com/grammyjs/types) package. `@telegraf/types` started as a fork of Typegram, specialised for Telegraf.
+It is now independently maintained and updated from the Bot API directly.